Why do children have sensory food aversions? And, how can you help them overcome sensory issues with food? Get the answers and 8 simple strategies…

 - Children Adopted from Orphanages in Eastern European Countries or Russia

-- Never went through an oral stage as a baby/toddler where they mouthed on toys and other objects.
+- Never went through an oral stage as a baby/toddler where they mouthed and chewed on toys and other objects.

 - Excessively mouths and chews on various toys past the age of 18 months.

 Find more sensory red flags that cover all the senses, not just related to eating.
 And, if you’d like to dive into understanding sensory as it relates to picky eating, head over to oral sensory processing, you’ll find more tips and activities there!

 Are My Child’s Eating Difficulties all Related to Sensory?

 I realize I just wrote over 800 words describing how sensory processing may be the cause of your child’s picky eating, but it is rarely the sole cause.

 Picky eating is a complicated animal that often has many layers to it.
 Even if sensory processing is the major player, learned behavior, routine, and other hidden reasons could be at play too.

 Check out 5 reasons why your child isn’t eating to uncover any other factors that could be contributing to your kids difficulty eating.